 Cody and I met in 2002 when I wasn’t paying attention.
 I was with some friends, I had just finished exercising, I was kind of gross, but he fell for me anyway.
 I thought Cody was the coolest guy ever when I met him, and I still do.

 Cody and I have a daughter, F, whom (I think it’s “whom”) we adopted from Chongqing, China in March of 2008.
 (I refer to F as “Sweet Pea” in early blog posts.)
 F was 11 months old when we got her.
 We had absolutely no idea what the hell we were doing as parents, especially to a kid who was adopted.
-I made a lot of mistakes and there were days that I second guessed why anyone would give me a child, but here we are and F seems to be adjusting just fine.
+I made a lot of mistakes and there were days that I second guessed why anyone would give me a child, but here we are.

 We also have another daughter, JJ, who was born in Petoskey, Michigan in late June of 2009.
 (I refer to JJ as “Lovey” in earlier blog posts.)
 I truly disliked almost every moment of being pregnant but JJ came out sweet and caring and sensitive and scrumptious—and she still is (except when she’s not).

 Floyd Coden (RIP) was our stubby-tail Golden Retriever.
 We rescued Floyd Coden when he was 2 or 3 years old, a month after we got married in 2003.
 Floyd Coden was a very special guy and we miss him every single day of our lives.